abbyblachman/budget-tracker/README.md

-# Full stack progressive web app
+# Full stack progressive web app budget tracker
 The budget tracker is a progressive web app that allows users to enter expenses while offline.

 ## Starting the app locally